m-bikko/sdu-event-hub/CLOUD_DEPLOYMENT.md

 ## Prerequisites

 - Google Cloud account with Compute Engine access
-- VM instance with at least 2 vCPUs and 4GB RAM
+- VM instance with at least 2 vCPUs and 4GB RAM (e2-medium or larger)
 - Basic knowledge of Linux commands

 ## Deployment Steps